Funding and Assistantships

 When a graduate student is hired on an assistantship, their tuition is assessed at the resident tuition rate.
 Any enrolled student will be charged tuition and fees.
 Students on assistantship are responsible for paying their fees and any remaining tuition not covered from the assistantship.
-The Registrar provides information about tuition and fees.
+Find the total cost of attendance here.

 All qualified applicants will be considered for these funding options.
 We use the admission application for assistantships, so a separate application is not required for assistantships.
 Master of Engineering students are not eligible for assistantships.